jmhoffman4/DATA-440/Project1.md

 ## Part 1c

 ### Provide an analysis of the system of settlements sizes and relative location to one another:
+Settlements are largely close together in these regions of Palestine.
+There is vast space of sparsely populated areas for the majority of space, with a handful of larger settlements in the central area of both Jericho and Jerusalem.
+As mentioned above, it is likely that larger settlements in Jerusalem are not included in the plot, probably due ot a coding error.

 ### Provide an analysis of the transportation network and its capacity to facilitate access across your selected area: